input-output-hk/iogx/README.md

 nix flake init --template github:input-output-hk/iogx#vanilla
 ```

-These will generates a `flake.nix` and a `nix` folder in your repository root to get you started.
+These will generates a `flake.nix` and a `nix` folder in your repository root.

 You may now move on to the [API Reference](./doc/options.md).